InquilineKea/oldgithub/_posts/longevityguide.md

 Modafinil and caffeine are both antioxidant stimulants that suppress appetite.
 Methylphenidate and Adderall also suppress appetite and increae energy, but may have neurotoxic effects (Adderall much more so than methylphenidate).
 There are preliminary studies on transplantation of neurons into Parkinson's brains (grafts) but they are at their early stages and they still haven't recaptured the right circuit.

+Mushrooms (esp ergothionine) have insane amounts of nutrients to calorie ratio.
+Generally I go for foods that maximize nutrients to calorie ratio.

 Increase deep sleep.
 There are technologies to play brainwaves at you that can increase it (also play 40Hz to possibly clear out beta-amyloid) - but these technologies may not be developed for a while.

-HIIT, read Peter Attia, read Ben Greenfield fitness.
+HIIT, read Peter Attia, read Ben Greenfield fitness, read SOME Dave Asprey (but don't do everthing he does).
+They are not right on all accounts, and not aging-focused as I am, but still have more volume than most who write guides to *not* aging.

 Get an adjustable curved desk if you can, and hold monitor at eye level.
 Try rolfing to get your posture aligned (make sure monitor is always at eye level to minimize tension).